GoogleChrome/ip-protection/Masked-Domain-List.md

 instagram.com                                    | Meta                                                           | Not Impacted By Script Blocking
 liverail.com                                     | Meta                                                           | Not Impacted By Script Blocking
 roiservice.com                                   | Meta                                                           | Not Impacted By Script Blocking
+metadata.io                                      | Metadata                                                       | Not Impacted By Script Blocking
 microad.jp                                       | MicroAd                                                        | Not Impacted By Script Blocking
+microad.net                                      | MicroAd                                                        | Not Impacted By Script Blocking
 adbureau.net                                     | Microsoft                                                      | Not Impacted By Script Blocking
 adecn.com                                        | Microsoft                                                      | Not Impacted By Script Blocking
 adlantic.nl                                      | Microsoft                                                      | Not Impacted By Script Blocking
 adnxs-simple.com                                 | Microsoft                                                      | Not Impacted By Script Blocking
 adnxs.com                                        | Microsoft                                                      | Not Impacted By Script Blocking
-adrdgt.com                                       | Microsoft                                                      | Not Impacted By Script Blocking
 alenty.com                                       | Microsoft                                                      | Not Impacted By Script Blocking
 appnexus.com                                     | Microsoft                                                      | Not Impacted By Script Blocking
 aquantive.com                                    | Microsoft                                                      | Not Impacted By Script Blocking